-On February 19, 2015, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which was payable to shareholders of record at the close of business on March 2, 2015, and was paid on March 12, 2015.
+On April 29, 2015, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, payable to shareholders of record at the close of business on May 11, 2015 and paid on May 21, 2015.
 Declaration of future cash dividends is subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.